ISW Holdings Lands Significant Hosting/Mining Agreement with Global Leader Bitmain to Launch Phase One at New Georgia Cryptocurrency Mining Operation

 About Bitmain

 Bitmain Technologies is a multinational semiconductor company with state-of-the-art IC design capabilities.
 Bitmain offers products, including chips, servers, and cloud solutions for blockchain and artificial intelligence (AI) applications.
 Founded in 2013 and headquartered in Haidian District, Beijing, Bitmain has research and development centers in Hong Kong, Singapore, and the United States.
 According to Frost & Sullivan, Bitmain is among the world’s top 10 fabless IC designers and China’s second largest.
-Bitmain is focused on computing chips with a vision of realizing an even more beautiful digital world.
-It has design capabilities for different chip processes, including the state-of-the-art 5 nanometer process.
 In the blockchain mining area, Bitmain has shipped billions of ASICs, accounting for 75% of the global market.
-Being one of the world’s few companies with the capability to develop cloud-based AI chips, Bitmain has successfully released four generations of its AI chip.
-With advanced tensor acceleration for deep learning, Bitmain’s AI chips can be used for a wide range of applications such as facial recognition, automatic driving, smart cities, smart governance, smarter security, medical services and more.

 About ISW Holdings